Premature Ovarian Insufficiency (POI)

 Can women with POI still get pregnant?

-Yes, but it's rare and often requires fertility treatment.
+Possibly, but it is rare and often requires fertility treatments like in vitro fertilization (IVF).

-Does POI increase risk of other health problems?
+Does POI increase the risk of other health problems?

 Can lifestyle changes help manage POI symptoms?